algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

         return repr(self.value).replace("\\n", "\n")

 def apply(input):
-    """Take a user file holding text content and return tokenized text."""
+    """Take a user file holding text content and returns text split into words."""

     # Check if the file exists in the user specified data collection.
     if "user_file" in input and client.file(input["user_file"]).exists():
         user_file = input["user_file"]
         # Get the contents of the file as a string.
-        corpus = client.file(user_file).getString()
+        text = client.file(user_file).getString()
         # Split text into lists of sentences
-        sentences = corpus.split(".")
+        sentences = text.split(".")
-        # Tokenize each sentence
+        # Split up each sentence into words.
-        tokens = [item.split(" ") for item in sentences if len(item) > 0]
+        words = [item.split(" ") for item in sentences if len(item) > 0]
-        # Return dictionary of original text and the tokenized text.
+        # Return dictionary of original text and the sentences broken up into their separate words.
-        return {"corpus": corpus, "tokens": tokens}
+        return {"text": text, "words": words}
     else:
       # Raise helpful error message
       raise AlgorithmError("Please provide a valid input")
 {% endhighlight %}

-After you paste the above code into the Algorithmia code editor you can compile and then test the example by passing in a file hosted in data collections.
+After you paste the above code into the Algorithmia code editor you can compile and then test the example by passing in a file that you've hosted in [Data Collections](https://algorithmia.com/data/hosted).

-Following the example below replace the path to your data collection with your user name (it will appear already if you are logged in), data collection name, and data file name which you can find in [My Collections](https://algorithmia.com/data/hosted):
+Following the example below replace the path to your data collection with your user name (it will appear already if you are logged in), data collection name, and data file name which you can find under "My Collections" in [Data Collections](https://algorithmia.com/data/hosted):

 {% highlight python %}
 {"user_file": "data://YOUR_USERNAME/data_collection_dir/data_file.txt"}
 {% endhighlight %}

-The code above with return both the original text and the tokenized list of each sentence.
+The code above with return both the original text and the list of each sentence split up into words.

-This guide uses a chapter from the public domain book [Burning Daylight, by Jack London](https://en.wikisource.org/wiki/Burning_Daylight), but for brevity we'll only show the first sentence in "corpus" and "tokens":
+This guide uses a chapter from the public domain book [Burning Daylight, by Jack London](https://en.wikisource.org/wiki/Burning_Daylight), but for brevity we'll only show the first sentence in "text" and "words":

 {% highlight python %}
-{"corpus": "It was a quiet night in the Shovel.", "tokens": [['It', 'was', 'a', 'quiet', 'night', 'in', 'the', 'Shovel']]}
+{"text": "It was a quiet night in the Shovel.", "words": [['It', 'was', 'a', 'quiet', 'night', 'in', 'the', 'Shovel']]}
 {% endhighlight %}

 When you are creating an algorithm be mindful of the data types you require from the user and the output you return to them.
 Our advice is to create algorithms that allow for a few different input types such as a file, a sequence or a URL.